technosophos/querypath/README.md

+## Use GravityPDF's QueryPath
 > QueryPath is now updated and maintained by the amazing folks at GravityPDF. https://github.com/GravityPDF/querypath.
 The version of QueryPath in this repository is no longer maintained.
-You are encouraged to use [GravityPDF's version](https://github.com/GravityPDF/querypath).
+You are encouraged to use [GravityPDF's version](https://github.com/GravityPDF/querypath). -- Matt, Dec.
+2022

 # QueryPath: Find your way.
 [![Stability: Maintenance](https://masterminds.github.io/stability/maintenance.svg)](https://masterminds.github.io/stability/maintenance.html)